The Great Plague

 Just for fun...

-- Take this BBC quiz to see how much you’ve really learnt about the Great Plague!
+- Answer BBC Bitesize questions about the Great Plague to see how much you’ve really learnt

 Children's books about the Great Plague of 1666